-The MSO believes in the transforming experience of live music.
+MSO believes in the transforming experience of live music.
 We are always searching for new paths to create innovative music education programs for people of all ages, races and backgrounds.
-MSO partners with a number of private and public school systems to bring the life-changing gift of live symphonic music to over 22,000 students annually.
+MSO partners with a number of private and public school systems to bring the life-changing gift of live symphonic music to students.
 In addition, we offer a variety of other programs.
-Your support of these partnerships and programs is invited and extremely important.
-Our education initiatives are made possible, in part, by a generous gift from Blue Cross & Blue Shield of Mississippi, and by the Robert M. Hearin Support Foundation.
+Our education initiatives are made possible, in part, by gifts from Blue Cross & Blue Shield of Mississippi and the Robert M. Hearin Support Foundation.

-To cultivate an enthusiasm for music in children and adults by increasing access to live music presented by MSO, and to engage students’ learning experience in music through our strings program.
+To cultivate an enthusiasm for music in children and adults by increasing access to live music presented by MSO, and to engage students’ learning experience in music through our educational opportunities.

 Jackson Public Schools: